Mohammed-Zain-ul-Hassan/OpsAgent-google/README.md

 ### 3. Command Injection Remediation
 All internal system monitors use secure argument parsing (`shlex`) to prevent shell injection attacks.

 ---

+## Key Features

+### 🎙️ Voice Command Interface
+Speak directly to your infrastructure.
+OpsGuardian uses advanced speech-to-text to understand complex commands like *"Check the payment gateway latency and restart if it's over 500ms"*.

+### 📝 Live File Editor
+View and edit files in the agent's workspace directly from the dashboard.
+Useful for reviewing logs, tweaking scripts, or updating configuration on the fly.

+### 👁️ Real-time Process Visibility
+Watch the agent "think".
+The dashboard streams the agent's internal thought process, tool selections, and raw outputs in real-time, giving you complete transparency into its actions.

+---